 You, I see, are an idolater, since you write “even” in front of this person of universal adoration, and even think that the fact that Quentin compiled Ringo’s films is a sane argument in defense of Lam.

 I think Tarantino is many times more talented than Lam, but this is a compliment in the category of “Moscow has exactly four more airports than Kursk.”
 The man knows how to come up with cool ideas, bright characters, knows a lot about dialogue, but every time he stumbles over a drawn-out plot, and the film goes down the drain.
 Only “Death Proof” did he manage to put the finishing touches on.
 If Lam is a mediocrity, then Tarantino is a craftsman.
-If he had a good screenwriter to pair with, his films would not be worth anything.
+If only he had a good screenwriter to pair with, his films will not be worth the price.
 In the meantime, there is something to eat, people are eating it.

 >Johnny To, in my opinion, is today and generally the most brilliant and original director in the whole world